 When you build a team, keep in mind that everyone should be aware of how to deal with the crisis.
 For the most part, reacting immediately to negative comments or reviews will probably make things worse.
 The main goal is to build and maintain a healthy relationship with your customers, so they continue to trust your brand.

 Not only should you be aware of your audience, but also of influencers and activists.
 Your content shouldn’t offend or hurt anyone, so make sure you filter what you post and be more sensitive to others.

 Take note of each crisis scenario and prepare carefully, making sure everyone in the team is on the same page.
 Work together and create guidelines to make sure everything runs smoothly.
 You should also set rules on how you communicate with your customers, which can include tone and templated responses.
 You will also need to discuss which channel you will use to respond, whether it is replying publicly in the comment box or messaging them directly.

 Be prepared to mitigate any future crises by following these tips.
 With the right plan in place, you’ll be able to turn negative PR situations into huge growth and positioning opportunities for your brand!

-At Spiralytics, our social media and online PR experts help you build a strong and positive digital presence and cultivate a thriving brand community that supports your goals.
+At Spiralytics, one of the premier social media marketing companies in the Philippines equipped with social media and online PR experts, help you build a strong and positive digital presence and cultivate a thriving brand community that supports your goals.
 Contact us today!